themaskott/playing_with_bgp/README.md

   `--hijack` : parse all.hijacks.json and try to reduce false positive hijack detections

+  `--ip` : update existing AS.json with IPv4 prefixes announced in a bview dump file (dump.txt)

   ## Useful tools and links

   `ANSSI - mabo` : https://github.com/ANSSI-FR/mabo